The Lord's Prayer Is Misunderstood

 If you can't understand what Jesus said in John chapter 6, and you can't follow this explanation of it, then you're not capable of true Christian faith.
 This is so big, a crucial Biblical scripture that now has become correctly interpreted, not to be taken lightly.

 The above references in John and Luke were all before Jesus' death on the cross.
-So, Jesus before the cross was clearly already using the term "Bread" to mean His body in all these references, and therefore also in His Prayer.
+So, Jesus before the cross was clearly already using the term "Bread" to mean His sacrifice in all these references, and therefore also in His Prayer.

 10.1 Other Supporting Notes